 - Sugar (for brown-braised onions)

-1 Blanch the onions in boiling water for one minute.
+1 Blanch the onions: Blanch the onions in boiling water for one minute.
 Drain and rinse in cold water to stop cooking.
 Slice off the ends; slip off the skins.

 If you are using frozen pearl onions, defrost and drain them before the next step.